 This might still be far away from happening in Quebec.
 So far, Ontario is the only province to fully lean into the sports betting industry.
 But Quebec is a pivotal part of the Canadian economy, and they’ve been trailblazers in the sports betting world for a while.
 Quebec was the first place to popularize the parlay betting system of government-controlled betting that became popular before Bill C-218.

-Ontario has fully opened up their province to sports betting, inviting operators like BetMGM, FanDuel, and DraftKings into the province.
+Ontario has fully opened up its province to sports betting, inviting operators like BetMGM, FanDuel, and DraftKings into the province.
 They’ve opened their own regulator, and the money has flowed in.
 This is something many see on the horizon for Quebec, but as of right now, this has yet to come to pass.
 But still, the industry is changing fast, and many expect Quebec to remain on the cutting edge.

-As we said, the answer to the question of sports betting’s legality in Quebec is difficult.
+As I said, the answer to the question of sports betting’s legality in Quebec is difficult.
 But generally speaking, bettors are able to place bets in Quebec legally.
 Whether they are using Mise-O-Jeu, which is the only government-controlled sportsbook in the province, or a tribal/offshore operator, bettors can legally wager in the province without any fear of repercussions.